 Limbal Relaxing Incision

-Many patients who suffer from a cataract also have to deal with an astigmatism.
-The astigmatism prevents the patient from having clear vision after the cataract has been removed from the eye.
-Having LRI performed while the cataract is being removed can help decrease or eliminate the astigmatism and thus lead to better vision after cataract surgery.
+Many patients who suffer from cataract also have to deal with astigmatism.
+Astigmatism prevents the patient from having a clear vision after the cataract has been removed from the eye.
+Having LRI performed while the cataract is being removed can help decrease or eliminate astigmatism and thus lead to better vision after cataract surgery.
 Small incisions are made on the corneal limbus using a diamond blade.
 The doctor will make the incision depending on the results of the corneal topographer.
-After the incisions have been made the shape of the cornea will be altered and help cure the blurred vision secondary to the astigmatism.
+After the incisions have been made the shape of the cornea will be altered and help cure the blurred vision secondary to astigmatism.